 Questions for Character Development

-In either case, I say that the writer needs to have answers to the following questions:
+In either case, I say that the writer needs to have answers to the following questions in this character profile worksheet:

-What is your character’s nature?
+What is your protagonist’s nature?
 Are they shy?
 Gregarious?
 A homebody?
 A great girlfriend?
 A backstabber?
 (Examples of personality and nature are endless…)

 What is your character’s physicality?
 Are they fat?
 Thin?
 Awkward?
 Do they have some kind of physical issue?
 Are they a slouch?
 (Also endless…)